domRiddle/ASF/Compilation.md

 If you're using Linux/OS X, you can instead use `cc.sh` script which will do the same, in a bit more complex manner.

-If compilation ended successfully, you can find your ASF in `generic` flavour in `ArchiSteamFarm/out` directory.
-This is the same as official ASF build, but it has forced `AutoUpdates` of `false` and `UpdateChannel` of `0`.
+If compilation ended successfully, you can find your ASF in `source` flavour in `ArchiSteamFarm/out` directory.
+This is the same as official `generic` ASF build, but it has forced `AutoUpdates` of `false` and `UpdateChannel` of `0`.

 You can also generate OS-specific package if you have a specific need.
-In general you shouldn't do that if you have .NET Core SDK already installed, since you've just compiled `generic` flavour, but in case you want to:
+In general you shouldn't do that if you have .NET Core SDK already installed, since you've just compiled `source` flavour, but in case you want to:

 ```
 dotnet publish -c "Release" -r "linux-x64" -o "out2"